aodinokov/noctl-airship-poc/README.md

 # noctl-airship-poc
-noctl PoC for Airship
+noctl PoC for Airship.
-all is needed for operator - kpt
+All is needed for operator - kpt

 ## How to run